snowkit/linc_opengl/README.md

 ## Important notes

 This library is a work in progress.
 This readme covers the important things to note when using the library.

 **Please note** that finding and reporting issues is quite important to the library being great to use - it is a collective effort.
 Issue reports are crucial.

+This library is specifically about access.

+**Does do**
+- Gives you access to OpenGL API's from Haxe code
+- Gives you access to GLEW API from Haxe code

+**Doesn't do**
+- Handle any form of windowing or GL context creation
+- Anything else, really.

+**Available API's**
 The library has two imports, which behave slightly different for platform consistency reasons.
 The two API's are "Desktop GL" from version 1.1 through 4.5 and a WebGL spec based API for portability.

 #### GLEW dependency